During his 36 years as mayor, Billy D’Aquilla has learned the value of quality local healthcare from every angle, including a COVID-19 diagnosis.

 Today, the hospital’s campus is a premier healthcare destination.
 The modern, 53,000-square-foot facility is almost three times the size of the original facility.

-This new space enables the hospital to offer an expanded range of medical services including infusion therapy, imaging services, lab services, pediatrics, primary care, gastroenterology, and respiratory services.
+This new space enables the hospital to offer an expanded range of medical services including infusion therapy, imaging services, lab services, pediatrics, primary care, gastroenterology, ophthalmology, pain management, and respiratory services.